kennarddh/celosiajs/README.md

 # CelosiaJS

-A framework for rest api based on Express.js
+A framework for REST API based on Express.js